 It is quite common to chip or break a tooth.
-Sometimes, you may damage a tooth due to a fall, or a sports injury.
-Other times, you may break or chip a tooth by simply biting down on something hard, like a candy or ice.
-But, perhaps you do not know what to do if you break or chip a tooth.
+Sometimes, you may have a damaged tooth due to a fall, or a sports injury.
+Other times, you may break a tooth or get a chipped tooth by simply biting down on something hard, like a candy or ice.
+But, perhaps you do not know what to do if you have a broken tooth or a chipped tooth.
 It is not always clear what qualifies as a dental emergency.
-So, how do you determine if you should seek emergency attention after chipping or breaking a tooth?
+So, how do you determine if you should seek emergency dental treatment after chipping or breaking a tooth?
 Read further as we discuss whether or not a broken tooth is an emergency.

 Understanding What is a Dental Emergency